How do I get a mortgage on a pre-construction condo? When do I start the process for the pre construction condo buying?

 3. Do banks offer Rate Guarantees for a year or longer?

 If you are purchasing a condo that will be ready in 2 years or less, seek a commitment letter if you want the security of a rate guarantee.
-Many brokers and banks will be able to provide you with a commitment letter that will lock in today’s interest rate if the development is already under construction and is going to be completed within a year or so.
+It locks in today’s interest rate if the development is already under construction.

-4. When does the mortgage start on a pre-construction unit?
+4. When does the mortgage payments start on a pre-construction unit?

-Your mortgage loan will start on final closing, not on occupancy.
-Generally, you’ll take occupancy 3 to 6 months before final closing.
-Final closing is when the condo building is officially registered with the city and when you’ll receive the title to your unit.
+You start making mortgage payments on the final closing costs, not on the occupancy fee.
+Generally, the occupancy periods are 3 to 6 months before the final closing date.
+Final closing is when the condo building is officially registered with the city and when you’ll receive the title to your pre-construction condo unit.
+Closing costs include development levies, warranty fees, legal fees and land transfer tax.

-5. How are occupancy fees calculated on new condominiums?
+5. How do you calculate occupancy fees on new condominiums?

-It’s actually quite simple, and it is less carry cost than you’ll have when your mortgage loan starts, so during this time you’re seeing appreciation in the market with even less overhead.
-The fees are made up of 3 things:
+When your mortgage loan starts, you’re seeing appreciation in the market with even less overhead.
+The fees comprise 3 things:

 - Condo Maintenance Fees

-- Interest on the capital borrowed based on the BoC rate (for example, if you put 20% Down, it’ll be the BoC interest rate on the remaining 80%)
+- Interest on the capital borrowed based on the BoC rate (for example, if you put 20% as down payment, it’ll be the BoC interest rate on the remaining 80%)

 No, it does not.
 A mortgage pre-approval is typically valid for a period of 90-120 days at maximum, at which point terms would need to be re-negotiated.